 What do you do at BCU and how long have you been part of the University?

 I have been working at the University for the last 16 years, the first four as a visiting lecturer and then as a full-time lecturer.
-I have been researching and teaching Islamic finance in my time here and recently was instrumental in launching the first ever undergraduate course in Accounting and Islamic Finance at a UK university.
+I have been researching and teaching Islamic finance in my time here.

 Could you tell us about your experience and how this feeds into your teaching?